 - Enactment of contradictory rules

 Unfortunately, many COVID rules have not been good law.
 There have been complex and poorly described restrictions, such as which businesses can open and which cannot.
 Or some gatherings and venues will be restricted to tens of people, but yet sports matches or protests of tens of thousands are allowed.
 There have often been frequent changes to these rules.
 The result are laws that are not considered “good” laws by at least some proportion of the population who are then contemptuous to them, lowering compliance.

 A plainly ridiculous rule such as this has a very unfortunate effect: it encourages contempt for the rules and reduces compliance.
 Ultimately most laws require voluntary compliance for them to be effective; the government cannot monitor all citizens at all times.
-For example while there are many instances where mask wearing could be monitored, it is easy to fail to wear one in a crowd, or at a private location and it is easy to subvert rules by wearing a mask so that it is comfortably on one’s chin, or wearing something like a scarf that appears to be a mask but which does not function properly.
+For example, while there are many instances where mask-wearing could be monitored, it is easy to fail to wear one in a crowd or at a private location.
+It is easy to subvert rules by wearing a mask so that it is comfortably on one’s chin, or wearing something like a scarf that appears to be a mask but which does not function properly.
 Therefore it is important that people actively want to follow such beneficial rules as wearing a mask in crowded spaces.

 Accordingly, I make the following suggestions for making better COVID rules:

 - Make the rules simple and understandable.
 “Wear a mask while outside your house.”

 - Create exceptions that are purposive and encourage voluntary compliance.
 “You don’t have to wear a mask if you have a critical reason not to, provided that you are using best efforts to social distance.”

 - Don’t have highly complex rules.
 I am a lawyer who reads complex tax law for a living (like s82KL) and there are many rules that I cannot fathom.